deepakmarichi/Big-Mart-Sales-Prediction/README.md

 So, we will go ahead combine both train and test data and will carry out data visualization, feature engineering, one-hot encoding, and label encoding.
 Later we would split this combined data back to train and test datasets.

 # Issues found after Extrapolatory Data Analysis are
-1. Missing values in Item_Weight
+1. Missing values in Item_Weight ==> Replaced by Item_Weight of corresponding Item_Identifier
-2. Missing Values in Outlet_Size
+2. Missing Values in Outlet_Size ==> Replaced NaN values by "Small"
 3. Outlet_Sales is positively skewed
 4. Item_Visibility is Positively skewed
-5. There is a string of points at Item_Visibility = 0.0 which seems strange as item visibility cannot be completely zero.
+5. Item_Visibility = 0.0 ==> Replaced by mean of Item_Visibility of corresponding Item_Identifier

+# Feature Engineering
+Most of the times, the given features in a dataset are not sufficient to give satisfactory predictions.
+In such cases, we have to create new features which might help in improving the model’s performance.
+Let’s try to create some new features for our dataset.

+In this section we will create the following new features:

+Item_Type_new: Broader categories for the variable Item_Type.
+Item_category: Categorical variable derived from Item_Identifier.
+Outlet_Years: Years of operation for outlets.
+price_per_unit_wt: Item_MRP/Item_Weight
+Item_MRP_clusters: Binned feature for Item_MRP.